hpc-uk/archer-benchmarks/reports/single_node/index.md

 -   Pearson correlation test: this assesses the level of correlation between the values from two datasets.
 This value varies between -1 (absolute negative correlation) and +1 (absolute postive correlation).
 -   Spearman rank-order correlation test: this assesses the level of correlation between the ordering of the values from two datasets.
 As for Pearson, this value varies between -1 (absolute negative correlation) and +1 (absolute postive correlation).

 [Figure 1](#fig1) plots the CASTEP performance against node floating point performance for the different systems studied and [Table 10](#tab10) shows the correlation coeffients for the CASTEP benchmark with different aspects of the compute nodes.
-CASTEP benchmark performance is very strongly correlated to floating point performance - both quantitatively (Pearson: 0.95) and in order (Spearman: 0.90).
+CASTEP benchmark performance is very strongly correlated to floating point performance (particularly GFLOP/s) - both quantitatively and in rank order.
 This is due to the fact that, on a single node, most of the time for this CASTEP benchmark is spent in LAPACK numerical routines which are well-optimised to exploit the maximum floating point performance from the processors.
 Conversely, there is effectively no correlation between CASTEP benchmark performance and the memory aspects of the compute nodes.
 The scatter plot also shows that the system furthest from the correlation line is Isambard (Marvell Arm ThunderX2) impying that this system is not exploiting the floating point performance as well as the other systems.

 <a id="fig1"></a>Figure 1: Scatter plot of CASTEP performance vs. floating point performance for the CASTEP Al Slab benchmark
 <img src="img/castep_corr_fp.png" />